8. Roth IRA

 9. Tax-free and penalty-free withdrawals

 You can take money out of your IRA tax-free and penalty-free as long as you repay the full amount within 60 days, but you may only do it once in a 12-month period.
 The withdrawal provision was intended to make IRAs portable, says Picker.
 "It's not for short-term loans."
 But some account holders use the rule to make loans to themselves.
 And many financial planners caution against it.
-The situation is "fraught with the potential for missing the deadline, not having the money and having a taxable event," says Peggy Cabaniss, CFP and partner of HC Financial Advisors.
+The situation is "fraught with the potential for missing the deadline, not having the money and having a taxable event," says Peggy Cabaniss, CFP professional and former partner of HC Financial Advisors, now retired.
 A short-term IRA loan "would be my last resort," she says.

 10. Education IRA